mrbrandao/codelife/README.md

 Use numbers to paginate and x to quit.
 You can build a pdf with "P", but keep reading to see more about the pdf file.

+### Recording Your Own Demo

+Want to create your own GIF demo like the one above?
+Check out the [Terminalizer Recording Guide](gif/README.md) for detailed instructions on how to record and render terminal sessions using the included configuration files.

 ### Dependencies